brews/wenceslas/README.md

 The server can only verify requests against hashes from newer Wordpress-flavored bcrypt - the default in Wordpress 6.8 - and earlier Wordpress versions using phpass.
 These hashes have a `$P$` or `$wp` prefix.
+The server will fail on startup if the CSV file has hashes with unknown prefixes.

 The CSV file must be UTF-8 encoded with a header and columns giving `user_email` and `user_pass`.
 Only these columns are loaded into memory.
 No duplicate user emails are allowed and will cause the server to fail on startup.

 > [!WARNING]
-> This application does not have adequate security to run alone in a production environment.
+> This application does not have features to securely run alone in a production environment.

 ## Example